oracle-devrel/devo.tutorials/ci-automation/2-automated-deployment-cli.md

 In the JSON output from the command above, locate the **id** for the container instance and copy it (or store it in an environment variable).
 Then run:

-    oci container-instances --container-instance get --container-instance-id <the id you coiped above>
+    oci container-instances --container-instance get --container-instance-id <the id you coieed above>

 Now in the output you'll see an **id** for the vnic.
 ![Screenshot of: Valid vnic id value][8]